datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 "**One day, however..** - There the stream meets a boulder, causing the water to stop for a moment.
 Now, if the old man had never asked any question to Hyakujo, would he still be reborn as a fox again and again?

+### Causality at the "wrong" answer

+> One day a monk asked me, 'Does an enlightened person fall under the law of cause and effect or not?'
+I replied, 'Such a person does not fall under the law of cause and effect.' **With this** I was reborn five hundred times as a fox.

+Dogen: _"If being reduced to the state of a wild fox was the inevitable consequence of answering a trainee’s question inaccurately, then [...] senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes."_

 ### Causality at the turning word

 > Please say a **turning word** for me and release me from the body of a fox."

 "Turning word" means an expression that can turn someone to realization, to enlightenment.
 The old man is asking Hyakujo to say such an expression for him.
-Again we should pause here: what does _requesting_ turning words mean?.
+Again we should pause here: what does _requesting_ some turning words mean?

-This does not mean that the old man is asking Hyakujo for some teachings or some insights, like you would during a [dokusan](https://www.learnreligions.com/dokusan-449803).
-This means literally the old man is asking Hyakujo to make him enlightened.
-As if that was something you could just request like that!
+This does not simply mean that the old man is asking Hyakujo for some teachings or some guidance, like you would during a [dokusan](https://www.learnreligions.com/dokusan-449803).
+This means literally the old man is asking Hyakujo to turn him enlightened.
+As if that was something you could request like that!
 Imagine sitting with your teacher in dokusan next time, and demanding for a turning word.

 This does not make sense.
 Enlightenment cannot be just a turning-word-on-demand service.
+And yet...

 > He then asked Paichang, "Does an enlightened person fall under the law of cause and effect or not?"
 > Paichang said, "Such a person does not evade the law of cause and effect."
-> **Hearing this, the old man immediately was enlightened**.
+> **Hearing this**, the old man immediately was enlightened.

-Many Zen stories describe someone realizing enlightenment, either through a word, or some event.
+Many Zen stories describe someone realizing enlightenment, through a word or some event.
 [The record of transmitting the light](https://en.wikipedia.org/wiki/Denkoroku) is full of those, in the context of Dharma transmissions in the Sōtō lineage.

-If Hyakujo's answer - _"..does not evade..."_ - can _turn_ the old man, is this answer magic somehow?
-Can it _turn_ you and me?
-Probably not.

-The old man had to be ready.
+A careless read of those stories can tend to confer to those acts some kind of magic.
+It does sound magic indeed that just by hearing Hyakujo's answer - _"..does not evade..."_ - the old man was suddently enlightened.
+And yet, that answer alone is definitely not magic.
+When I read it, I didn't become suddenly enlightened, did you?
+Focusing on the answer itself as if it had some kind of property of enlightenment does not make sense.

+Also, as Dogen noted: _"If you were to say, “When someone who was a bystander spoke a triggering phrase concerning causality, that freed another from the mind of a wild fox,” well, the great earth with its mountains and rivers has already been giving forth innumerable triggering expressions concerning causality and is continually doing so.
+But even so, the old man had not yet dropped off the mind of a wild fox in the past, and he only dropped it off due to [Hyakujo]’s triggering words concerning causality."_

+It is not _"hearing this"_ that triggered the old man's enlightenment.
 Sudden enlightenment doesn't mean enlightenment for free.

-Dogen: _"If you were to say, “When someone who was a bystander spoke a triggering phrase concerning causality, that freed another from the mind of a wild fox,” well, the great earth with its mountains and rivers has already been giving forth innumerable triggering expressions concerning causality and is continually doing so."_
+There's a process at work, and enlightenment is its outcome.

+### Emptiness at work.

 > "Not falling under the law of cause and effect."
 Why should __this__ prompt five hundred lives as a fox?
 "Not evading the law of cause and effect."
 Why should __this__ prompt a return a human life?

 > If you have the single eye of realization, you will appreciate how old Pai-chang lived five hundred lives as a fox as lives of grace.

 What has old Paichang done to receive this fruit and live five hundred lives as a fox?
 What has he done to be released from it today?
 Why should __this__ prompt five hundred lives as a fox?

-> "Please say a __turning word__ for me [...]
-Hearing this, the old man __immediately was enlightened__."

-> Making his bows he said, "I am released from the body of a fox."

-No you're not. _"Fox drool is still there."_

 Before and after the turning point are the same.
 Old Paichang was enlightened but there was __no evasion__, precisely __because__ an enlightened person _"does **not** evade the law of cause and effect"_.